php-ru/symfony-docs-ru/http_cache.rst

    single: Cache; Cache-Control header
    single: HTTP headers; Cache-Control

-With expiration caching, you simply say "cache for 3600 seconds!".
+With expiration caching, you say "cache for 3600 seconds!".
 But, when someone updates cached content, you won't see that content on your site until the cache expires.